Originally posted Nov. 25th 2014. Updated with new information.

 The popular social platforms are often the first place that people go when they are looking for a new stylist.
 It’s also where your customers will go to discuss their experiences and share pictures of their beautiful results.

 A lot of your brand – and a huge part of your reputation – is going to be made on social media.
+You may even want to consider consulting with an agency that specializes in Marketing for the Beauty Industry

 Have some great before and after shots?
 Post those.
 Have some tips for taking care of a new style or color?
 Share those, too.
 Have a great story about why you got into this business in the first place, that also makes great social media content.
 Running any specials over the weekend?
 Make sure everyone knows about it.